-We offer personalized professional development and community building workshops that promote both wellness and deep learning through co-constructing healthy learning ecosystems that attend to the heart, exercise the mind, and engage the will power.
+Customized professional development and community-building workshops that promote both wellness and deep learning by co-constructing healthy learning ecosystems that attend to the heart, exercise the mind, and engage the will power.

 Learning Ecosystems Macro View